mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 resulted in termination from a career will be investigated by the agency.
-If a Traveller exited a career due to a Mishap, any Traveller can make an Average (8+) Admin check (INT or SOC, 1D days) to clear the offending Traveller’s name so the hiring process can move forward.
+If a Traveller exited a career due to a Mishap, any Traveller can make an Average (8+) Admin check (INT or SOC, 1D days) to clear the offending Traveller's name so the hiring process can move forward.

 In addition, at least one Traveller in a prospective crew must have served in one of the three Merchant careers and achieved a Rank of